Thai Food Made Easy | SPICY BEANS ON TOAST (VEGAN)

 Method

--Put 2 tablespoons on Olive oil in the pan.
-Add the onion and gently fry until turns translucent.
+-Put 2 tablespoons of olive oil in a pan.
+Add the onion and gently fry until it turns translucent.

--Add the garlic, chili, Garam masala, Cumin, Cinnamon, and stir.
+-Add the garlic, chili, Garam Masala, cumin and cinnamon then stir.

--In goes the Pasata, bring it to boiled and simmer for 10 minutes.
+-In goes the pasata, bring it to a boil and simmer for 10 minutes.
 Add a splash of water if required.

--Put the mix beans, soy sauce, honey, dried mixed herbs, and yeast extract.
-Fold and simmer for further 5-10 minutes.
+-Put in the mixed beans, soy sauce, honey, dried mixed herbs and yeast extract.
+Fold and simmer for a further 5-10 minutes.
 Add water if required.

--Serve it on a piece of toast.
-Dunlop a tablespoon of soft cheese or greek yogurt.
+-Serve it on a piece of sourdough toast.
+Dollop a tablespoon of soft cheese or greek yogurt on top.
 Garnish with your choice of greens.
 Enjoy.

 Tip: